sci-mat/open_sourcery_2024_week1_hacktoberfest/README.md

-# Open Sourcery 2024 Week1 Hacktoberfest
+# Open Sourcery 2024 Batch Week1 Tasks

 ## This repository is for 2024 batch students who have participated in Open Sourcery and collects the week 1 tasks. <br><br>